Kelly Disability Law

 Section 5.06 of the SSA’s Blue Book lists the qualifying conditions for inflammatory bowel disease, including Crohn’s disease.
 To qualify for disability assistance under section 5.06 you must have been diagnosed with IBD and have documentation of one of the following:

-• Bowel obstruction – You must have an obstruction of narrowed areas in the small intestine or colon, or dilation of swelling.
+• Bowel obstruction – You must have an obstruction of narrowed areas in the small intestine or colon or dilation of swelling.
 The obstruction must be medically confirmed and have required hospitalization or surgery to compress the intestines.
-And the obstruction must have occurred at least twice, 60 days apart, within a 6-month period.
+The obstruction must have occurred at least twice, 60 days apart, within a 6-month period.

 • Anemia with hemoglobin less than 10g/dL in two blood tests at least 60 days apart.